-It’s best to plant your cutting in a large container so that it has a good chance of becoming established and strong before you transplant it into the soil (if you live in a tropical climate).
+It’s best to plant your cutting in a larger pot so that it has a good chance of becoming established and strong before you transplant it into the soil or any suitable medium (if you live in a tropical climate).

 As your cutting is taking root, check on it frequently.
 It shouldn’t need more than its initial heavy watering for a couple of weeks, but if the cutting takes on a wrinkled appearance, you may need to mist it daily until the wrinkles have smoothed out.